mattallen-it/iam-infrastructure-labs/Lab-01-Virtualization-Foundation/README.md

 The environment now supports the deployment of Active Directory Domain Services and centralized authentication within a controlled internal network.

-This environment now supports secure deployment of identity services, enabling controlled authentication and access management in subsequent labs.
+This environment now supports secure deployment of centralized identity services, forming the foundation for authentication, authorization, and policy enforcement in subsequent labs.

 ---